Corrected Bayesian information criterion for stochastic block models: Asymptotics of the log-likelihood ratio

 where

 \end{theorem}

-Condition (A1) requires that the size of each community is at least proportional to $n$.
-For finite $k$, it is satisfied almost surely if the membership vector $\sigma$ is generated from a multinominal distribution with $n$ trials and probability $\pi=(\pi_1, \ldots, \pi_k)$ such that $\min_{1\le i \le k} \pi_i \ge C_2$.
-For a general $k^{-}<k$, the same type of limiting distribution under condition (A1) still holds by assuming the uniqueness of the optimal merging scheme and identifiability after merging.
-But the proof will involve more tedious descriptions of how various merges can occur as discussed in \cite{Wang:Bickel:2016}.
+For a general $k'<k$, the same type of limiting distribution under conditions (A1)-(A3) holds.
+But the proof will involve more tedious descriptions of how various merges can occur as discussed in \cite{Wang:Bickel:2017}.